mfkimbell/solid-principles-notes/README.md

 ### Dependency Inversion Principle
 - we dont want high level code/classes to depend on the low level code (specific implementations) of its dependencies.
 - for instance, if we need to use payment processing and we currently use stripe, it would be bad to write that code directly in our class. instead, we can use a PaymentProcessor(user) class with a Pay(user) method. this way, we can more easily change the payment method (to paypal), or even accept multiple payment methods (stripe or paypal) based on the user
+- dependency injection is a way of implementing this principle
+- dependency injection allows us to alter different dependencies in a modular way without changing the code that uses those dependencies

 - Focus your tests on the behavior of the class under test, without worrying about external dependencies.